Sex after hysterectomy is a great concern for many women.

 6 Tips for safe and enjoyable sex after hysterectomy

-1. How long do you have to wait to wait?
+1. How long do you have to wait?

 2. Feeling less feminine